anderdc/anderdc/README.md

 ### Welcome to my profile 👋
--I'm currently and MLH fellow on the production engineering track for summer 2022
+-I'm currently an MLH fellow on the production engineering track for summer 2022

 -I'm also learning about blockchain smart contract development for Solana and Ethereum